-Function freeBlah must be defined in this way (i.e. taking a pointer to BlahRef rather than a simple BlahRef) since it is the one operation which changes the reference itself by setting it to NULL.
+Function freeBlah() must be defined in this way (i.e. taking a pointer to BlahRef rather than a simple BlahRef) since it is the one ADT operation that changes the BlahRef itself (in addition to the Blah it points to) by setting it to NULL.

 As in java, all ADT operations must check their own preconditions and exit with a useful error message when one of them is violated.
 What should the message say?
 It should state the module in which the error occurred (i.e. Blah), the operation in which it occurred, and exactly which precondition was violated.
 The purpose of this message is to provide diagnostic assistance to whoever is programming a client of the Blah ADT.
-In this class that is of course you the student, but in a the real world that may well be another programmer, so you must make the error message as helpful as possible.
+In this class that person is of course you the student, but in a the real world that may well be another programmer, so you must make the error message as helpful as possible.

-In C however there is one more item to check.
+In C however, there is one more item to check.
 Each ADT operation should check that the reference which is it's main argument is not NULL.
-This check should come before the checks of preconditions since any attempt to dereference a NULL reference will result in a segmentation fault.
+This check should come before the checks of preconditions, since any attempt to dereference a NULL pointer will result in a segmentation fault.

 '''

 void some_op(BlahRef B){

-if(B==NULL){
+if(B==NULL) {

 printf("Blah Error: calling some_op on NULL BlahRef");

 exit(1);

 }

 / check preconditions and do stuff /

 }

 '''

-The reason this was not necessary in java was because calling an instance method on a null reference variable automatically causes a NullPointerException to be thrown, which provides some error tracking to the programmer.
+This was not necessary in java because calling an instance method on a null reference variable causes a NullPointerException to be thrown, providing some error tracking to the programmer.

-Finally a word about our naming conventions.
-In some other programming classes you may have used names like 'BlahHndl' or 'BlahPtr' instead of 'BlahRef'.
-Is one name better than the other?
-Of course not.
-However, for the sake of consistency, you are required to adhere to the naming conventions outlined in this document and the previous ADT handout.
-In particular the file names Blah.c, Blah.h, BlahClient.c; the function names newBlah, freeBlah, printBlah; and the type names BlahRef, and Blah are not open to modification.
+Finally a word about our naming conventions in C. In some other programming classes you may have used names like 'BlahHndl' or 'BlahPtr' instead of 'BlahRef'.
+Obviously one name is not intrinsically better than another, but for the sake of consistency, you are required to adhere to the naming conventions outlined in this document and the previous ADT handout.
+In particular the file names Blah.c, Blah.h, BlahTest.c; the function names newBlah(), freeBlah(), printBlah(); and the type names Blah, and BlahRef are not open to modification.
 This is not unlike the situation programmers face in industry.
 Each company has some set of notational conventions and procedures which everyone follows so that everybody can easily read and maintain each other's work.